Connecting businesses to their corporate family

 Our Corporate Linkage group maintains site-specific and corporate-level data for US and Canadian public companies, private parent companies, and the Fortune 1000.
-We compile all subsidiary and branch locations for the entire corporate family.
+All subsidiary and branch locations are compiled for the entire corporate family.

-We do not link every legal company in existence.
 Only operating companies are compiled.
 Subsidiary corporations which do not operate are not linked.
-If a branch or subsidiary corporation legally reports to a non-operating corporation, Infogroup will instead link it to the next operating company in the corporate family's tree.
+If a branch or subsidiary corporation legally reports to a non-operating corporation, Data Axle links it to the next operating company in the corporate family tree.

-When one company owns a controlling share of another, it takes on the company's legal and fiscal responsibilities.
-Generally, our linkage does reflect legal ownership, especially when the link occurs between two levels of headquarters in a corporation.
+Generally, corporate linkage reflects legal ownership, especially when the link occurs between two levels of headquarters in a corporation.